Serving clients throughout Ontario with offices in Ottawa, Toronto, & Kawartha Lakes

 Parents without custody of their children could petition the court to spend more time with them.
-A Toronto family lawyer like Paul Riley would be well-equipped to assist you in any parenting time or visitation disputes that arise, both in and out of divorce.Contact Us
+A Toronto family lawyer from the Riley Firm would be well-equipped to assist you in any parenting time or visitation disputes that arise, both in and out of divorce.Contact Us

 Not all couples facing the end of their marriage want to divorce.
 For a variety of reasons, some people choose to remain legally married while living separately.
 With the help of a separation agreement, you could make arrangements similar to those accomplished through a divorce decree.

 Separation agreements must be in writing, signed by both parties, and witnessed.
 The parties must fully disclose their assets and debts to each other before finalizing the agreement.
 Ideally, each party has a lawyer review the drafted contract to ensure the party understands its implications and confirm both parties received the